For Volunteering

 What opportunities are available to children?

-Ages 6-13: Our policy for parents interested in volunteering with their children is to volunteer with us a few times first to become familiar with our kitchen layout and shift flow.
-Once you’re oriented, you can volunteer alongside your child with advance notice.
-Given the pace of our meal prep and distribution timeline, we need to balance newcomers and younger volunteers with experienced volunteers.
+- Children (ages 6–13) - We ask that a parent or guardian volunteer with us a few times first to get familiar with our kitchen layout and shift flow.
+Once you’re oriented, you’re welcome to bring your child along with advance notice.
+Given the pace of our meal prep, we need to balance newcomers and younger volunteers with experienced volunteers.

 Are there opportunities to volunteer besides your weekly lunch shifts?